dianfajar/danaoira.github.io/_posts/2017-06-08-scatterplot-walkthrough-wealth-health-of-nations.md

 		.call(yAxis);

 	// create titles
-})
+});
 ```

 Just fill in everything from top to bottom.
 Quick and easy!

-The best way to get better at coding is with practice and when you can refine a routine for coding things out, you'll get much better and faster at it.
-It's kind of like a check list.

 After filling those out, it's just a matter of adding CSS or filling in SVG attributes to color the graph the way you want it to look.

-At the very end of each created element, I like to add `.attr("class", "class-name")` to reference a CSS class and do the styling within the CSS style.
-I'll have to write about CSS practices in another post, since that is an entire topic I can write about for days.

-Other than that, here is the final result using two different scales.
+Here is the final result using two different scales.

 This example uses `.scaleLinear()`:

 [![05]](http://blockbuilder.org/danaoira/cb7faa4758a0e9525c7b07c3154df22c)

-This example uses `.scaleLog()`: Note the x-axis ticks in exponential form.
-That wouldn't be helpful for understanding the per capita income value, but the graph is significantly different from the linear scale.
+This example uses `.scaleLog()`:

 [![06]](http://blockbuilder.org/danaoira/cb7faa4758a0e9525c7b07c3154df22c)

 [View Code](http://blockbuilder.org/danaoira/cb7faa4758a0e9525c7b07c3154df22c){: .btn .btn_success}

+Note the x-axis ticks in exponential form.
+That wouldn't be helpful for understanding the per capita income value, but the graph is significantly different from the linear scale.

 ## Next Steps